NicoMarshall/airbnb_property_model/README.md

             r_2_score = r_2_validation
         else:
             pass
-    hyperparameter_optimals = {"parameters": best_params,"rmse": best_rmse,"r_2": r_2_score,"rmse_train":rmse_train,"r_2_train":r_2_train,}
+    hyperparameter_optimals = {"parameters": best_params,"rmse": best_rmse,"r_2": r_2_score}

     # return dictionary of best hyperparameters and associated metrics
     return hyperparameter_optimals
 ```
-Once this was working well, I also made an alternative method to implement the same grid search using the in built GridSearchCV class of Sklearn;
+Once this was working well, an alternative method was also used to implement the same grid search using the in built GridSearchCV class of Sklearn;
 ```
     def tune_regression_model_hyperparameters(features, labels, hyperparameter_dict):
         model = linear_model.SGDRegressor(max_iter=1000)